Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Demonstrator taxonomy

 This taxonomy is particularly relevant for software-intensive systems and focuses on industrial CPS research within Computer Science, where a significant portion of the effort lies in software integration, quality assurance, and stakeholder-driven requirements.
 Elaborations and a table view follows (\Cref{tab:demonstration_levels}).

 We note that project proposals may explicitly state an intended demonstrator TRL level, e.g., TRL level~4--5 for a dissemination demonstrator, intended for public use.
-Our taxonomy alongside the requirements elaboration framework, provide a structured way to assess whether such targets are feasible and to clarify the requirements for achieving them.
+Our taxonomy, alongside the requirements elaboration framework, provides a structured way to assess whether such targets are feasible at the project-level and to clarify the corresponding requirements for achieving them.
+The taxonomy thus provides a structured abstraction for reasoning about demonstrators at the project-level, independent of implementation-specific design choices, which are addressed at the second layer of requirements.